jmjuanes/mikel/README.md

 ### `mikel.create(options)`

-> Removed `template` argument in `v0.24.0`.

-Allows to create an isolated instance of mikel, useful when you want to use the same options for multiple templates without passing them every time.
+Allows to create an isolated instance of mikel, useful when you want to use the same options for multiple templates.
 You can pass an `options` object with the same structure as the one used in the `mikel` function, which will be used for all templates compiled with this instance.

 It returns a function that you can call with the template and data to compile the template.